enguyen7115/FA25EC3/developer_log.md

 ### Commit History
 - Initial commit of the day with broken destructor and different fixes to createRoot and findNode.
 Also the implemented playGame().
+- intChoice added.
+Not just string.
+Forgot to add an integer.

+## Journal Entry 3: 12/9/2025

+- Realized I implemented everything wrong...
+Will fix the playGame() and